MarkTakken/kf2vecFSW/README.md

 ###### Output:
 The output is a query per backbone sequences distance matrix for subtrees.

-Generate chunked inputs for backbone species in training set
+Generate chunked inputs for backbone species in the training set
 ------------
 To obtain k-mer frequencies for backbone species and a query set the user can execute the get_frequencies command:
 ```